patrickballantyne/patrickballantyne.github.io/Education.md

 ---

-## REPO
+## REPOSITORY

-All data, scripts and information used to create this website can be found in my [repo](https://github.com/patrickballantyne/patrickballantyne.github.io)
+All data, scripts and information used to create this website can be found in my [**Repository**](https://github.com/patrickballantyne/patrickballantyne.github.io)